AdaCompNUS/despot/README.md

 DESPOT can be used to solve a POMDP specified in the POMDPX format or a POMDP specified in C++ according to the API.
 We illustrate this on the Tag problem.

-1. Tag specified in POMDPX format
+1.Tag specified in POMDPX format

 (a) Go to the problems/pomdpx in the package's root directory